Dayton Ogden

 Curt Hamilton, Founder and President

-In the winter of 1980, I left the world of the paycheck kingdom and, with a partner and against parental advice, rented a small office on Main Street in Evanston and named my new business Stripes Visual Communications.
-We took our life savings, plopped down a month’s rent, bought a couple of drawing boards and a stat camera, and opened our doors in January of 1981 with (almost) no clients.
-Alas, after about a year, we still had (almost) no clients.
-Things changes shortly after that (whew!), and things took off.
-This small taste of success led to striking out on my own, sans partner, and renaming the firm Design Design Communications in 1984.
-I moved into a warehouse on Chicago’s near west side on N. Sangamon St. because it was near a photographer I knew and I had gone to a punk rock party there before.
-Very analytical choice.
+In the winter of 1980, I took a leap of faith, leaving the security of a steady paycheck.
+With partner and against the advice of my parents, I rented a small office on Main Street in Evanston and launched Stripes Visual Communications.
+We invested our life savings, paid a month’s rent, acquired a few drawing boards and stat camera, and opened our doors in January 1981 with nearly no clients.
+After a year of slow beginnings, things began to change, leading me to go solo and rebrand as Design Design Communications in 1984.
+I relocated to a warehouse on N. Sangamon St. in Chicago, close to a photographer I knew and a I had previously visited for a punk rock party.